Emmett mom says video shows bus driver abused her son. Police are investigating.

-Emmett police are investigating allegations by the parents of a 9-year-old student with disabilities that a school bus driver verbally and physically abused the boy during a confrontation on a bus on April 12.
+Emmett police are investigating allegations by the parents of a 9-year-old student with disabilities that a school bus driver verbally and physically abused the boy during a confrontation on April 12.

 "It's an ongoing investigation, and there hasn't been any determination on charges," Emmett Police Chief Steve Kunka said.